mdaconta/xlm-eco-api/README.md

 To build this software you will first have to insure you have the following pre-requisites:
 1. Latest Version of Java.
 You can download it [here](https://www.oracle.com/java/technologies/downloads/).
 2. Latest Version of Python.
 You can download it [here](https://www.python.org/downloads/).
+3. Latest Version of NodeJS.
+You can download it [here](https://nodejs.org/en/download/package-manager).
-3. gRPC.
+4. gRPC.
 You can download it [here](https://github.com/grpc/grpc/releases).
-4. Maven.
+5. Maven.
 The project has a pom file.
 The two key POM lifecycle commands are Compile and Package.
    The package command creates a runnable Jar file that you can use to run both the client and the server.
-5. Accounts and API keys with all the major LLM/SLM providers.
+6. Accounts and API keys with all the major LLM/SLM providers.
-6. Set up the configuration file (copy src/main/resources/config.properties.template to config.properties).
+7. Set up environment variables for all the API Keys.
-   Then add the following.
    1. OPENAI_API_KEY
-    2. GEMINI_PROJECT_ID (working on getting the gemini api key working.
-Will have the provider updated soon).
-   **NOTE**: NEVER push up the config.properties file with any api keys (the .gitignore file should prevent that).
+   2. GEMINI_PROJECT_ID

 ## Usage